 Two-Burner Camp Stove: The Family Stove

 This stove brings back memories.
 It was used at summer camps and family reunions, college camping trips and summer lake days.
-There are many companies that make these stoves.
+There are many companies that design two-burner stoves.
 Coleman, Camp Chef, and Stansport are some of the better known brands.
 They usually pack down to about 1 ft by 2 ft, weigh 5 to 10 lbs, and cost around $50.
 Two-burner camp stoves make it easy to cook larger meals for the whole family.
 The stoves give you the option to cook in pots and pans or directly on the grill grates for burgers and hotdogs all while providing consistent heat and using cleaner burning fuel.
 A perfect stove for picnics and longer car camping trips.

 Backpacker’s All-Purpose Stove: Lightweight and Easy

 I may have a slight bias because the MSR Pocket Rocket is the first camping stove I bought, but I think it is the perfect backpacking stove.
 It is lightweight, small, and easy to use.
 The Pocket Rocket screws onto the top of the propane can and has three prongs that extend out to hold the pot or pan.
 The stove can cook at a range of temperatures from a low simmer to high boil, and can boil water within a few minutes.
 Best of all, you can buy the MSR Pocket Rocket for around $40.
 The only downfall to the stove is that you are required to use MSR propane canisters.